Non-Abelian Symmetry Operators from Hanging Branes in $AdS_5 \times S^5$: Symmetry Operators from Hanging Brane Bound States

 \subsection{Hanging D5-brane}

-We now study the effective action for a D5-brane on $\gamma^1 \times \Sigma^2 \times M^3$.
-Our focus is on the topological couplings on the D5-brane worldvolume.
-To be explicit, recall that the 7-form anomaly polynomial arising from the Wess-Zumino action of the D5-brane contains the term $2\pi i \int_{N^7} f_2 \wedge G_5$ on an auxiliary 7-manifold $N^7$ whose boundary is the D5-brane worldvolume.
-Here $f_2=da_1$ is the field strength of the Chan-Paton gauge field on the D5-brane, normalized to have integral periods.
-Since $G_5$ is closed on shell, this term can be rewritten as \be 2\pi i \int_{\gamma^1 \times \Sigma^2 \times M^3} a_1 \wedge G_5 \ , \ee using Stokes' theorem (with corners).
-We may then consider a flat Chan-Paton connection with a non-trivial holonomy (or more precisely, parallel transport) along~$\gamma^1$,
+Let us study the effective action for a D5-brane on $\gamma^1 \times \Sigma^2 \times M^3$, focusing on topological couplings.
+The 7-form anomaly polynomial arising from the Wess-Zumino action of the D5-brane contains the term $2\pi i \int_{N^7} f_2 \wedge G_5$ on an auxiliary 7-manifold $N^7$ whose boundary is the D5-brane world volume. $f_2=da_1$ is the field strength of the Chan-Paton gauge field on the D5-brane, normalized to have integral periods.
+Since $G_5$ is closed on shell, this term can be rewritten as $2\pi i \int_{\gamma^1 \times \Sigma^2 \times M^3} a_1 \wedge G_5$, using Stokes's theorem (with corners).
+We may then consider a flat Chan-Paton connection with a nontrivial holonomy along~$\gamma^1$,

-The quantity $\alpha_\text{D5}$ is an angular variable with period $2\pi$.
-This can be seen from \eqref{eq_D5_top_coupling} and the fact that $G_5$ has integral periods, or alternatively from the fact that \eqref{eq:D5_holonomy} is the parallel transport of a $U(1)$ connection.
-We impose Dirichlet boundary conditions on $a_1$ at the endpoints of $\gamma^1$ to ensure gauge invariance.
+Here $\alpha_\text{D5}$ is an angular variable with period $2\pi$.
+This can be seen from the $a_1 \wedge G_5$ coupling and the fact that $G_5$ has integral periods, or alternatively from the fact that $\alpha_{ D5}$ is the parallel transport of a $U(1)$ connection.
+We impose Dirichlet boundary conditions on $a_1$ at the end points of $\gamma^1$ to ensure gauge invariance.
+Next we evaluate $\int_{\Sigma^2 \times M^3} G_5$ using \eqref{eq_G5_integral} to get